My shopping cart

 Line a baking pan with parchment paper.
 Using a fine-mesh sieve, strain the cream into a small saucepan and add the butter.
 Gently heat the mixture until it's hot to the touch and the butter has melted slightly (be careful not to overheat the cream).

 Place the chocolate in a food processor.
 With the machine running, slowly add the hot cream and process until the chocolate is completely melted, forming a smooth, shiny, ganache.
-Pour the mixture into the prepare pan.
+Pour the mixture into the prepared pan.
 Let cool for 30 minutes, then cover with plastic wrap and let sit at room temperature for 6 to 8 hours, until the ganache is firm to the touch.
 Cut the ganache into 1-inch squares.

 Use your hands to roll the chocolate squares into truffles and place on a rimmed baking sheet.
 When all of the truffles have been formed, refrigerate them for 15 minutes.